eldada/command-examples/artifactory/README.md

 A collection of commands and scripts I use to automate some tasks with [JFrog Artifactory](https://jfrog.com/artifactory/)

 ## Scripts
-* [artifactoryDownloadsLoop.sh](artifactoryDownloadsLoop.sh) - Create and upload a single binary, generic file to Artifactory and download it in loops with set iterations and parallel threads
+* [artifactoryDownloadsLoop.sh](artifactoryDownloadsLoop.sh) - Create and upload a single generic binary generic file to Artifactory and download it in loops with set iterations and parallel threads

 ## Run Artifactory
 ### Artifactory with local Docker